camaraproject/Governance/CONTRIBUTING.md

 * If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of this repository (see [CODEOWNERS](./CODEOWNERS) or the specific MAINTAINERS.MD file of the sub-project you want to contribute to) in the description of the pull request.

-* If you plan to do something more involved, please reach out to us and send an [email](mailto:opensource@telekom.de).
+* If you plan to do something more involved, please reach out to us and send an email to _project email address_.
 This will avoid unnecessary work and surely give you and us a good deal of inspiration.

 * Relevant coding style guidelines are available in the respective sub-repositories as they are programming language-dependent.